SpinGo/blog/SpinGo-Scala-Choice/blog.md

 We most deeply considered moving to `Ruby`, `Clojure`, `Go`, `Python`, `Haskell` or `C#`.
 These are all fine choices, and companies have built great software in each of them.
 However, `Scala` stood out as the language that aligned best with our goals.

-# What would you report about your experience with Scala?
+# Our experience with Scala

 ## Scala as a language